Common logarithm: History

 Common logarithms are sometimes also called "Briggsian logarithms" after Henry Briggs, a 17th century British mathematician.
 In 1616 and 1617, Briggs visited John Napier at Edinburgh, the inventor of what are now called natural (base-e) logarithms, in order to suggest a change to Napier's logarithms.
 During these conferences, the alteration proposed by Briggs was agreed upon; and after his return from his second visit, he published the first chiliad of his logarithms.

 Because base-10 logarithms were most useful for computations, engineers generally simply wrote "log(x)" when they meant log_{10}(x).
 Mathematicians, on the other hand, wrote "log(x)" when they meant log_{e}(x) for the natural logarithm.
 Today, both notations are found.
 Since hand-held electronic calculators are designed by engineers rather than mathematicians, it became customary that they follow engineers' notation.
 So the notation, according to which one writes "ln(x)" when the natural logarithm is intended, may have been further popularized by the very invention that made the use of "common logarithms" far less common, electronic calculators.

+To mitigate the ambiguity, the ISO 80000 specification recommends that log_{e}(x) should be ln(x), while log_{10}(x) should be written lg(x), which unfortunately is used for the base-2 logarithm by CLRS and Sedgwick and The Chicago Manual of Style.